-Pre-requisites: IECD-564

-Delivery Method: Online

-Grading Default: Letter

-Learning Outcome(s):
+Pre-requisites: IECD-564 Delivery Method: Online Grading Default: Letter Learning Outcome(s): Students successfully completing this course will be able to:

 - 1. Apply knowledge based on theoretical understanding of visual spatial processing development to identify and support a child's visual spatial problem solving abilities through implementation of the TGTS curriculum. - 2.
 Experience and articulate one's own visual spatial processing abilities using activities from the TGTS curriculum.
-This is a core skill that serves as a foundation for supporting the visual spatial processing of others.

-- 3. Utilize knowledge of constructivist and DIR principles to understand and facilitate a child's critical thinking involving their visual spatial processing. - 4.
+This is a core skill that serves as a foundation for supporting the visual spatial processing of others. - 3.
+Utilize knowledge of constructivist and DIR principles to understand and facilitate a child's critical thinking involving their visual spatial processing. - 4.
 Discuss relationships between a child's visual spatial processing and their academic and social learning.